-Juuk’s new Qrono band for Apple Watch offers everything you could want from a metal bracelet without the nasty drawbacks.
-It looks terrific but won’t weight you down, and like all Juuk bands, it’s built to last.
+Juuk’s Qrono band for Apple Watch offers everything you could want from a metal bracelet without the nasty drawbacks.
+It looks terrific but won’t weigh you down.
+And, like all Juuk bands, it’s built to last.

 Here’s why the Qrono is the only metal band I’ll wear with my Apple Watch.

 Juuk Qrono review: Best aluminum Apple Watch band